 - Platform changes may break the proxy without warning, adding unnecessary downtime and delays

-- On-prem proxies require you to deploy, maintain, and scale more infrastructure than you would with a pure-SaaS Cloud-native solution
+- On-premises proxies require you to deploy, maintain, and scale more infrastructure than you would with a pure-SaaS Cloud-native solution

-A proper multi-tenant SaaS-based solution built for the cloud - like ALTR’s is easier to start and maintain with Snowflake.
+A proper multi-tenant SaaS-based data governance solution built for the cloud - like ALTR’s - is easier to start and maintain with Snowflake.
 There’s no hardware deployment or maintenance downtime required, no hardware sitting between your users and the data, no risk of a platform change breaking your integration, and no difficulty scaling your Snowflake usage.
 Because it’s natively integrated, there are no privacy issues or security holes.
 A real SaaS-based solution will also have the credentials to back it up: PCI DSS Level 1, SOC 2 Type II certification, and support for HIPAA compliance.

-2. Is the solution easy to use?
-Does it require code to implement and maintain?
+2. Is the Snowflake data governance solution easy to use?
+Does it require code to implement and manage?

-Snowflake provides the foundation for data governance features like sensitive data discovery and classification, access control and history, masking, and more with every release.
-But for users to take advantage of those Snowflake data governance capabilities on their own, they must be able to write SQL.
-This can make these capabilities difficult, time-consuming, and costly to implement and manage at scale because data governance administration is limited to DBAs and others who can code.
+Snowflake provides the foundation with native data governance features like sensitive data discovery and classification, access control and history, masking, and more with every release.
+But for users to take advantage of these Snowflake data governance capabilities on their own, they must be able to write SQL.
+That can make the features difficult, time-consuming, and costly to implement and manage at scale because data governance administration is limited to DBAs and other developers who can code.

-However, the groundwork Snowflake provides partners to create solutions that leverage that built-in functionality but deliver an easier-to-use experience.
-ALTR’s solution provides native cloud integration and a user interface that doesn’t require code to get started or maintain.
-This means your Data Governance teams or even line of business users can take over the set up, rollout, and management of governance policies on Snowflake, freeing DBAs to focus on managing data streams and enabling data-driven insights.
+However, the groundwork Snowflake provides allows partners to create solutions that leverage that built-in functionality but deliver an easier-to-use experience.
+ALTR’s solution provides native cloud integration and a user interface that doesn’t require code to get started or manage.
+This means your Data Governance teams or even line of business data or analytics users can take over the management of governance policies on Snowflake, freeing DBAs to focus on managing data streams and enabling data-driven insights.

-3. It is a complete solution?
-Does it secure (all of) your data and reduce your risk?
+3. It is a complete Snowflake data governance solution?
+Does it secure all of your data and reduce your risk?

 This is crucial.
-You may look for a Snowflake Data Governance solution in response to privacy regulations, but you’ll never be compliant without data security.
-Most governance options don’t include data protection.
-While Snowflake offers many enterprise-level security features, there’s no defense against credentialed access threats.
+You may look for a Snowflake Data Governance solution in response to privacy regulations, but you’ll never be truly compliant without a data security.
+And most "data governance" options don’t include data protection.
+While Snowflake offers many enterprise-level security features, there’s no defense against credentialed or privileged access threats.
 Once someone gets access with compromised credentials, there’s no mechanism for slowing or stopping data consumption.

-4. Is the solution affordable and flexible?
+4. Is the data governance solution affordable and flexible?
 Can you start with only what you need?

 ALTR’s pricing starts at “free.”
 Our Free plan gives you the power to understand how your data is used, add controls around access, and limit your data risk at no cost.
-Our Enterprise and Enterprise Plus plans are available if you need more advanced governance controls, integration with your enterprise governance and security platforms, or increased data protection and dedicated support.
+Our Enterprise and Enterprise Plus plans are available if you need more advanced governance controls, integration with SOAR or SIEM platforms, or increased data protection and dedicated support.

 ALTR’s tiered pricing means there’s no large up-front commitment—you can start Snowflake data governance for free and expand if or when your needs change.
 Or stay on our free plan forever.